microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 You can integrate your UI into Office Online applications.
 This way, you can use your UI for actions on Office documents, such as sharing.

-To integrate with Office Online in this way, implement the HTML5 Web Messaging protocol.
+To integrate with Office Online in this way, implement the `HTML5 Web Messaging protocol <http://www.w3.org/TR/webmessaging/>`_.
 The Web Messaging protocol, also known as PostMessage, allows the Office Online frame to communicate with its parent :term:`host page`, and vice-versa.
 The following example shows the general syntax for PostMessage.
 In this example, ``otherWindow`` is a reference to another window that ``msg`` will be posted to.